 That means answering the following questions:

 Do we understand the root problem?
-If no, get clarification.
+If no, get reach out to get clarification.

 Can we imagine acting on this someday?
 If yes, assign it to a feature request.

 This process should provide you with a set of the features requested by your customers as well as the number of customers that have requested each feature.